During this public health emergency, the safety and wellbeing of our staff, artists, audiences and families comes first.

-In the fifth of her new writing provocations, director and jury member Lyndsey Turner considers the visual.
+In the sixth of her new writing provocations, director and jury member Lyndsey Turner considers the visual.

 Sometimes, a single image might spark an idea which turns into something more.
 I remember asking one writer why he’d written a particular play: he explained that he woke up one morning with an image of a man on all fours barking like a dog and wrote the play in order to find out why the character was doing that.
 Lucy Kirkwood’s play Chimerica is a riff on a single image: the man who stood in front of a column of tanks in Tiananmen Square in 1989.
 Perhaps the image captured her imagination and the play was an attempt to activate that image into story.